-RABBI MATT GREEN is the Assistant Rabbi of Congregation Beth Elohim in Brooklyn, where he is also the director of the Brooklyn Jews community.
-A native Michigander, Matt has a BA in History from the University of Michigan and was ordained from the Hebrew Union College-Jewish Institute of Religion in New York in 2018, the same year he was named one of the New York Jewish Week’s 36-Under-36 for his surprising experiments in building queer Jewish community.
+RABBI MATT GREEN is the Associate Rabbi of Congregation Beth Elohim in Brooklyn, where he is also the director of the Brooklyn Jews community.
+Matt was ordained from the Hebrew Union College-Jewish Institute of Religion in New York in 2018, the same year he was named one of the New York Jewish Week’s 36-Under-36 for his surprising experiments in building queer Jewish community.

 After a career as an attorney and child advocate, ALISON KUR obtained a Masters degree from the Hornstein Program at Brandeis University and made the career change to Jewish education.
 She is the Executive Director of Jewish Living at Temple Beth Elohim in Wellesley, MA.
 Prior to TBE, Alison worked at Combined Jewish Philanthropies.